 At its core, links still power the rankings.
 That much is clear, and it’s going to stay that way for a long time.

 How you build links is what is going to matter.
-That’s why we need to make sure we know the blaring differences between the old-school and the new techniques of link building.
+That’s why we need to make sure we know the blaring differences between the old-school and the new techniques of how you link build.

 #1: The philosophy of anchor text and keyword phrases